An invertible map between Bell non-local and contextuality scenarios

+\vicky{In the main text we will describe our map for Bell correlations in which each of Alice's outcomes occurs with non-zero probability.
+This case encapsulates the central concepts of the map and avoids some technicalities of the general case.
+In the Appendices we provide a complete description of the map which is used to prove our main results.}

+\onecolumngrid\ \ \twocolumngrid\ \prlparagraph{\vicky{Bell scenarios}} \vicky{A \emph{two-party Bell scenario} comprises two space-like separated experiments.
+In the first, a party, call her Alice, selects an input from the set $[X]:=\{1,\ldots,X\}$, for some $X\in\N$ and observes an outcome from a set $[A]$, for some $A\in\N$.
+In the second, another party, call him Bob, similarly selects an input from the set $[Y]$, for some $Y\in\N$ and observes an outcome from a set $[B]$, for some $B\in\N$.
+The specific scenario can therefore be identified by the tuple of four numbers $(A,B,X,Y)$, indicating the numbers of inputs and outputs for each party.
+Unless otherwise stated, variables $a,b,x,y$ take values from the sets $[A],[B],[X],[Y]$, throughout.

-Given a Bell scenario $(\bA,\bB,\cX,\cY)$, a correlation is given by a vector $p\in\R^{\norm{\bA}\norm{\bB}}$, with entries $p(a,b|x,y)$ that specify the probability of Alice and Bob observing outcomes $a$ and $b$ given inputs $x$ and $y$, respectively.
+Given a Bell scenario $(A,B,X,Y)$, a correlation is given by a vector $p\in\R^{ABXY}$, with entries $p(a,b|x,y)$ that specify the probability of Alice and Bob observing outcomes $a$ and $b$ given inputs $x$ and $y$, respectively.
 In this work we will primarily consider the set, $\cC_{qs}$, of quantum correlations in a Bell scenario using the tensor product formulation and allowing for infinite dimensional quantum systems.
-A correlation $p$ is in the quantum set, $\cC_{qs}$, if there exist separable Hilbert spaces $\cH_\tA$ and $\cH_\tB$, positive-operator-valued measures (POVMs---described in the finite-outcome case by a collection of positive semidefinite operators summing to the identity operator) $M^x=\{M^x_a\}_{a\in [A_x]}$ for all $x\in[\cX]$ on $\cH_\tA$ and $N^y=\{N^y_b\}_{b\in [B_y]}$ for all $y\in[\cY]$ on $\cH_\tB$, and a density operator (positive semidefinite operator with unit trace) $\rho$ on $\cH_\tA\otimes\cH_\tB$ such that
+A correlation, $p$, is in the quantum set, $\cC_{qs}$, if

+for some positive-operator-valued measures (POVMs---described in the finite-outcome case by a collection of positive semidefinite operators summing to the identity operator) $M^x=\{M^x_a\}_{a}$ and $N^y=\{N^y_b\}_{b}$ on a separable Hilbert spaces $\cH_\tA$ and $\cH_\tB$, respectively, and a density operator (positive semidefinite operator with unit trace) $\rho$ on $\cH_\tA\otimes\cH_\tB$.}

 A strict superset of the quantum set is the so-called \textit{no-signalling} set, described by correlations $p$ satisfying the no-signalling constraints